Takakiriy/typrm/README.md

         - rm -rf ~/Downloads/typrm/

-## Settings tag and #template tag: replaces settings values
+## settings tag and #template tag: replaces settings values

 About the text you want to replace, write `variable name: value` with deeper indentation below `settings:`.